willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

     - through composability more things become possible with generic components
     - previously unlikely for all permutations of components X,Y,Z to be created as a product
     - but now all three sub-components are available and you can build that 'product' yourself
+    - dependency checking easier with OWASP DC, npm audit, Github built-in
+    - for lambda functions you can do some of this as part of the build process
+    - might Serverless Application Repository be extended soon to do the same to SAR apps?
-  - means when adopting new things, expect some additional glue necessary while rest of landscape adjusts to new baseline
+  - when adopting new things, expect some additional glue necessary while rest of landscape adjusts to new baseline

+### Adapting to change
 blockers, accelerators such as FUD, resistance to change, NIH, accelerators are demands from business, ease of tools
   - for the parts that you do see as potentially custom, identify are they custom *here* or custom everywhere?
   - the parts which are your business' differentiator will probably be truly genesis/custom